Understanding Rising Insurance Premiums: Inflation and the Hard Market

 How These Conditions Affect Policyholders

-1. Why are my premiums going up even though I haven’t had any claims?
+Why did my insurance premium increase even though I haven’t had a claim?

 Communicating with Your Insurance Agent